salihmarangoz/UbuntuTweaks/README.md

-**[!
-2 !]
-IF YOU ARE USING MULTIPLE SOUND CARDS**
+#### 2.1.2.
+Configuration For Multiple Sound Cards

-For example I am using usb sound card for output and built-in mic as input.
+For example you are using usb sound card for output and built-in mic as input.

 - Before starting we need `YOUR_SINK_MASTER` and `YOUR_SOURCE_MASTER` values.
 For getting these values select output and input devices which you are going to use in the sound settings of Ubuntu Settings.
 These values are `alsa_output.usb-C-Media_Electronics_Inc._USB_Advanced_Audio_Device-00.analog-stereo` and `alsa_input.pci-0000_00_1b.0.analog-stereo` respectively, for my situation.
 - For getting the value `YOUR_SINK_MASTER` run the following command: